Skip to content

 Sources profile:This story draws on neutral-leaning sources

-UK Government published projections showing AI-direct employment rising from 158,000 jobs in 2024 to 3.9 million by 2035, with 90% of net growth in professional and associate professional roles.
+The UK Government projected in January that AI-direct employment will grow from 158,000 jobs in 2024 to 3.9 million by 2035.
+90% of that net growth falls in professional or associate professional roles.

 Weekly claims dropped to 205,000 while insured unemployment hit a two-year low.
 The number contradicts the structural weakening visible in payroll data.